September 22, 2018 --10am-4pm

 senior and scout groups,

-Enter the Fairgrounds via the HWY 301 N. parking entrance.
-Parking is $6 per car.
-RV or Bus is $12.
+Parking Entrance - Enter the Fairgrounds via the MLK Parking Entrance.
+Park near Gate 2.
+Parking is $8 per car.
+RV or Bus is $15.
 Cash only.

 During Museum Day Live, visitors can tour historic buildings and grounds that represent home life, commerce and transportation as it was in many rural Florida communities just before the turn of the 20th century.
 See our model train display, sample sugar cane syrup, meet a 19th century Florida cow hunter and help with the everyday chores like churning butter and cleaning laundry with an old-fashioned washboard.